Patrik Ćavar: Barcelona

-In 1997 Ćavar moved to FC Barcelona Handbol.
+In 1997, Ćavar moved to FC Barcelona Handbol.

 The same year he was voted the best Croatian handballer by Croatian Handball Federation and Sportske novosti again.
 In 1998 he was the 9th best handball player of the year.

-In Barcelona Ćavar won: three EHF Champions League, two EHF Champions Trophy, three Liga ASOBAL, two Copa del Rey, two Copa ASOBAL, four Supercopa ASOBAL and four Pirenees League titles.
+With Barcelona Ćavar won: three EHF Champions League, two EHF Champions Trophy, three Liga ASOBAL, two Copa del Rey, two Copa ASOBAL, four Supercopa ASOBAL and four Pirenees League titles.

-He was also awarded in 2000 for a then record breaking third time as the best Croatian handballer.
-The same year Barcelona named him their best foreign player and then their best player of the season.
+In, 2000, he was a, then, record-breaking third title as the best Croatian handballer.
+The same year, Barcelona named him their best foreign player and then their best player of the season.

-In his last season with the club Ćavar lost the EHF Champions League final to SDC San Antonio and the league as well as the EHF Men's Champions Trophy.
+In his last season with the club, Ćavar lost the EHF Champions League final to SDC San Antonio and the league as well as the EHF Men's Champions Trophy.

 Granollers

-In the summer of 2001 Ćavar joined BM Granollers.
+In the summer of 2001, Ćavar joined BM Granollers.

 Ćavar played at the club for four years.
 Even though he did not win any trophies at the club they had a solid league position and in his last season with the club they reached the quarter-final of the EHF Cup.